markr90/Chip8Emulator/README.md

 ![Alt text](screenshot.jpg?raw=true "Space Invaders")

-A chip-8 emulator built in C# (sound not implemented).
+A chip-8 emulator built in C#, project is .NET Framework 4.7.2.
 Included are four games with additional keybindings mapped for a more intuitive experience.

 - Tetris
 - Space invaders